saketvikram/infra-automation/README.md

 # test-devops
 This is for Infrastructure automation <br>
-Using Ansible and Jenkinsfor Automation
+Using Ansible and Jenkins for Automation